Mid-market CLOs still on the hook for risk retention

 Although the court ruling will not impact most middle market CLOs, there may be gray areas for some funds depending upon how they were set up, according to Matt Zola, head of fixed income at Natixis.

-“There are some structures where there is an affiliate that does the origination and another affiliate that is the actual manager, and in those circumstances, that’s where it gets a little less clear whether or not the Circuit Court applies,” he said.
+“There are some structures where there is an affiliate that does the origination and another affiliate that is the actual manager, and in those circumstances, that’s where it gets a little less clear whether or not the Circuit Court [decision] applies,” he said.
 “In those circumstances where there is an origination entity and then a separate management entity, there might be some daylight for the Circuit ruling to apply.”

-(Reporting by Kristen Haunss and Leela Parker Deo Editing by Tessa Walsh and Michelle Sierra)
+Reporting by Kristen Haunss and Leela Parker Deo; Editing by Tessa Walsh and Michelle Sierra